 The Sony XM6 is the easiest to use thanks to the intuitive touch controls and expansive customization in the app.
 They let you adjust everything from the voice prompt volume to the wait time for the speak-to-chat function that turns the music down when you talk.

-The Bose, Focal, and Sennheiser also stand out for their user-friendly design.
+The Bose QC Ultra 2nd Gen, Focal Bathys, and the Sennheiser Momentum 4 also stand out for their user-friendly design.
 Their apps are easy to navigate and let you choose between presets or an adjustable equalization (EQ) slider.
-The sound customization on the Focal and Sennheiser is responsive so that you can increase the bass for workouts or vocal warmth for acoustic tracks.
-The Bose button controls are easiest to use, consistently performing the requested action with intuitive placement.
+The sound customization on the Focal and Sennheiser models is responsive, with adjustable bass for workouts or adding vocal warmth to acoustic tracks.
+The Bose button controls are the easiest to use, consistently perform well, and offer intuitive placement.
 Sennheiser has our favorite sleek touchpad, but it's sensitive and sometimes misfires.
+For budget shoppers, the Tozo HT3 offers reliable button controls, but its app is cluttered and less intuitive to navigate.

 The Bose Ultra app is a favorite, offering customizable sound and noise cancelling in an easy-to-navigate format.
+Credit: Matt Lighthart

 The Beats controls look like a sleek touchpad, but they're actually big buttons hidden beneath the surface.
+Credit: Matt Lighthart

 For many users, solid call quality can turn headphones into a reliable communication tool.
+Credit: Matt Lighthart

 Call Quality